Al-Zayadina: Descendants

 In Haifa in the 19th and early 20th centuries, the al-Bashir al-Zaydani family, descendants of the Zayadina, were influential among Haifa's ulema (Muslim scholarly class) and its sharia (Islamic law) court.
 The Bashirs' position among Haifa's religious offices dwindled by the 1880s and by then they had lost most of their properties.

 Many of the descendants of the Zayadina in modern-day Israel use the surname 'al-Zawahirah' or 'Dhawahri' in honor of Zahir (whose name is colloquially transliterated as 'Dhaher').
 They mostly live in the Galilee localities of Nazareth, Bi'ina, Kafr Manda, and, before its depopulation in the 1948 Arab-Israeli war, the village of Damun.

 A member of the Zayadina, Yousef Abbas, settled in Amman in Transjordan in the late 17th century.
 Around three decades later, his family migrated to Irbid and were thenceforth called 'al-Tal' (the Hill).
 The family was named al-Tal because in Amman they had lived close to the town's citadel, which was built on a hill or tal.
 Yousef's four sons, Hussein, Hassan, Abd al-Rahman, and Abd al-Rahim and their modern-day descendants continue to use the surname al-Tal, sometimes with 'Yousef' as an antecedent.
 From Irbid, members of the al-Tal family served in various Ottoman governmental positions in the 19th and early 20th centuries.
 The family was involved in the establishment of the Emirate of Transjordan, a British protectorate under the nominal rule of Emir Abdullah and played important roles in its government.
 Prominent family members include a general of Jordan's Arab Legion, Abdullah al-Tal, and Jordanian Prime Minister Wasfi al-Tal and his father, the poet Mustafa Wahbi Tal.

-The Beverly Hills-based Palestinian American architect Mohamed Hadid, father of models Gigi, Bella and Anwar, claims descent from Zahir al-Umar through his mother's side.
+The Beverly Hills-based Palestinian American real estate developer Mohamed Hadid, father of models Gigi, Bella and Anwar, claims descent from Zahir al-Umar through his mother's side.